johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 ?> **Tip:** If a Site Builder _does_ modify and/or add extra breakpoints, please review the next section to determine if there needs to be an update to any component's behavior.

+## Components with Custom Responsive Behavior using Hidden

+If a different component is to displayed on different breakpoints, it is recommended to render both components and use tailwind classes to hide them.
+This is best performing method in most cases.

-## Components with Custom Responsive Behavior
+## Components with Custom Responsive Behavior using Responsive Variants

+!> **IMPORTANT:** This method was determined to have performance impacts as well as fragile if breakpoints changes from defaults.
+Use with caution.

 At times, you may need to define a specific responsive behavior that can't be defined by Tailwind classes by itself and should be included within the component.
 BodilessJS provides a mechanism to